wp-plugins/translate2011/readme.txt

 1. The admin interface with a few terms and languages.

+== Previous Versions ==

+This plugin is a continuation of the Translate plugin by misternifty.
+The new maintainer is tox2ik as of version 1.3.

 == Changelog ==
 == 1.3 ==
 June 2011; Jaroslav Rakhmatoullin <jazzoslav@gmail.com>: